theleftcoast/swarm-simplex-bootstrap/readme.md

 ### Unconstrained Minimization with Nelder-Mead

 The 'nelder_mead' algorithm is a very general direct search minimization method.
-The algorithm makes few assumptions about the function to be minimized (such as continuity or differentiability) so it is applicable to minimizing a wide range of functions.
 The main weakness of the 'nelder_mead' algorithm for complex problems is that it can prematurely converge to a local minimum in search of a global minium.

 #### Unconstrained Minimization with Nelder-Mead Simplex, Booth function example (successful convergence)